 The requirement to issue policies on a "guaranteed issue" basis creates problems related to "adverse selection."
 Adverse Selection is the concept that the only people who will buy an insurance policy are those who "know" they are going to file a claim very soon.
 If you could buy insurance "any time" you wanted with guaranteed issue, you would wait until you were checking into the hospital to purchase a policy with the lowest possible deductible.
 You would let the insurance company pay the hospital.
 After you were discharged from the hospital with a "clean bill of health", you would cancel the policy.
 You would be very happy to pay $400 in premiums in return for the insurance company paying your $70,000 hospital bill.
 Life would be great right up until the time every insurance company went out of business.
 Then no one would be able to buy insurance at any price.

 To mitigate (not eliminate) adverse selection, the Affordable Care Act requires insurance companies to restrict enrollment to a an annual "Open Enroll Period."
-The next Open Enrollment Period will be for 92 days beginning November 1, 2016 and ending January 31, 2017.
-That is right—you will have only 92 days to buy insurance each year under the Affordable Care Act!
-Policies will go in-force based on the date the application is received:
+The ACA Open Enrollment Period begins November 1st and ends December 15th.
+That is right—you will have only 45 days to buy insurance each year under the Affordable Care Act!
+Policies will go in-force January 1st

 Qualifying Life Events